This document is targeted at Mozilla developers who need to work on Mozilla's build system rather than at those who just want to build Firefox etc..

 The existence of a config.status file may be familiar to those who have worked with Autoconf before.
 However, Mozilla's config.status is different from almost any other config.status you've ever seen: it's written in Python!
 Instead of having our configure script produce a shell script, we have it generating Python.

-Now is as good a time as any to mention that Python is prevalent in our build system.
-If we need to write code for the build system, we do it in Python.
-That's just how we roll.
+Python 2 is prevalent in a Mozilla build system.
+If we need to write code for the build system, we do it in Python 2 instead of editing a Makefile or such.

 Once we have emitted a config.status file, we pass into the realm of phase 2.